TheHive-Project/Cortex/README.md

 + VMRay\*: analyze files using [VMRay](https://www.vmray.com/).
 + Yara: check files against [YARA](https://virustotal.github.io/yara/) rules using yara-python.

-The star (\*) indicates that the analyzer needs either an API key or user accounts to work correctly. **We do not provide API keys or user accounts**.
-You have to use your own.
+The star (\*) indicates that the analyzer needs an API key, a user account or special access from the service provider to work correctly. **We do not provide API keys, user accounts or request access on your behalf**.
+You have to use your own or contact the service provider.

 ## Documentation
 We have made several guides available in the [Documentation repository](https://github.com/CERT-BDF/CortexDocs).